httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Upload-Complete

-The `Upload-Complete` request and response header field indicates whether the corresponding upload is considered complete.
+The `Upload-Complete` request and response header field indicates whether the corresponding upload is considered complete ({{completeness}}).
 The `Upload-Complete` field value is a Boolean.

 The `Upload-Complete` header field MUST only be used if support by the resource is known to the client ({{feature-detection}}).
+(TODO: this is not entirely true)

 ## Upload-Length